dxx-rebirth/dxx-rebirth/.github/ISSUE_TEMPLATE/03-runtime-bug.md

 - If possible, describe the frequency of the problem.
 Does it happen every time the steps to reproduce are followed?
 If it is intermittent, are there any events correlated with the error?
 - If the game produced any error messages, include their text verbatim.
 If you paraphrase the message, you will likely be asked to reproduce the error and collect a verbatim copy of the text.
 - For in-game problems, indicate whether it happens in single player, multiplayer cooperative, or multiplayer competitive.
 If you do not know, state that.
 You do not need to check every combination before filing, but please report which combinations you checked and the results you found for those combinations.
-- If the game crashed and a crash dump was created, include the dump backtrace.
 -->

 * Engines affected: